sbcas/chef-rfc/new/telemetry.md

 This RFC defines the core of product usage data sharing.
-It does not define how individual apps will implement product usage data sharing, and it is expected that each app would create a follow up RFC that details individual behaviour, and the types of data that will be shared with Chef Sofware.
+It does not define how individual apps will implement product usage data sharing, and it is expected that each app would create a follow up RFC that details individual behaviour, and the types of data that will be shared with Chef Software.

 ### Opt Out by default

 In order to gather meaningful data, Chef tools will share anonymized usage data by default.
-Experience (with Habitat and Automate) has shown that default opt-out settings provide sample sets that are too small (and potentially biased) to draw meaningful conclusions.
+Experience (with Habitat and Automate) has shown that requiring the user to opt-in provides sample sets that are too small (and potentially biased) to draw meaningful conclusions.
 The Chef tools must provide clear information so that users always know how to easily change their data sharing preference.
 Once set, any data sharing preference saved on an individual host will be honored by all Chef tools run on that host.